 Gallic society was truly “reconstituted” in Sue’s novel: the natives of Gaul have their lands stripped from them.
 The survivors became slaves to Roman masters.
 Sue’s descriptions of the inhuman treatment of the Gallic slaves is truly horrific.
 With slavery still rife in many parts of the world—an institution that Sue vehemently opposed—his descriptions of the “Roman” slave markets were inspired by those still being held in nineteenth-century American cities.

 Guilhern wakes up in a cage, his hands and feet manacled.
-He is dehumanised by his captors who say that he now has no name, merely a number.
-They shave his long hair—which was a mark of pride for all Gallic warriors—and paraded in the market place.
+Guilhern’s captors dehumanise him.
+They say that he now has no name, merely a number.
+They shave Guilhern’s long hair—which was a mark of pride for all Gallic warriors—and he is paraded in the market place.
 He is stripped fully naked and prodded and poked as prospective buyers inspect the “flesh” of the “stock:”

 My master made me step out of my cage; I traversed the booth, in which I saw not a single slave left.
 I found myself face to face with a gray haired man, of a cold, hard countenance.
 He wore the military dress, limped very badly, and supported himself on a vine-wood cane, which was the mark of the centurion rank in the Roman army.
 The dealer lifted from my shoulders the woolen covering in which I was wrapped, and left me stripped to the waist; he then made me get out of my breeches also.
 My master, with the air of a man proud of his merchandise, thus exposed my nakedness to the customer.
 Several of the curious, assembled outside of the stall, looked in and contemplated me.
 I dropped my eyes in shame and sorrow, not in anger.
 After the prospective purchaser read the writing which hung from my neck, he looked me over carefully, answering with affirmative nods of the head to what the merchant, with his usual volubility, was saying to him in Latin.
 Often he stopped to measure, with his spread out fingers, the size of my chest, the thickness of my arms, or the width of my shoulders.